"We Studied Our Way Out of the Seventh-day Adventist Church"

 Bible Truth about the Mark of the Beast

-1. Who is the Beast? - In Christianity there are myriads of differing interpretations as to who the "beast" and the "image to the beast" are in the book of Revelation.
+1. Who is the Beast of Revelation? - In Christianity there are myriads of differing interpretations as to who are the "beast" and the "image to the beast."
 It is beyond the scope of this study to try and decipher the exact meanings of these symbols.
 However, one thing is agreed upon by all Christians: the "beast" is an evil power that opposes God.

 In the book of Revelation there is a war between those who have the Seal of God and those who have the Mark of the Beast.
-We have already learned in study #7 that the Seal of God is the Holy Spirit.
+The Seal of God is the Holy Spirit.
 Therefore, those who have the Mark of the Beast are those who do not have the Holy Spirit.
 By determining what the fruits or evidences of the Holy Spirit are, we can easily see the attributes of those who have the Spirit of God (the Seal of God) and those who are devoid of the Spirit (Mark of the Beast):

 Fruits of the Holy Spirit